cslab/csspin/README.rst

 ---------

-Workflows are simply plugins that trigger tasks from other plugins. **lint** is a very simple workflow that launches all linters set for the project.
+Workflows are simply plugins that trigger tasks from other plugins. **lint** is a simple workflow that launches all linters set for the project.
 Another workflow is **preflight** that runs tests and lint checks.

 We plan to add things similar (and better) than those in the driver ``Makefile`` currently used for `cs.platform` (**to be completed**).